Federal government of Mexico: Executive branch

 Office of the Presidency.
 The President is protected by the Presidential General Staff, which is the military technical body that assists the president in obtaining general information, planning the personal activities of the position, performing safety precautions, and participating in the execution of the activities coming for these purposes.

-Since the beginning of their term, the official residence of the president Andrés Manuel López Obrador has been the National Palace, a building facing Mexico City Zócalo.
+Since the beginning of his term, the official residence of the president Andrés Manuel López Obrador has been the National Palace, a building facing Mexico City's Zócalo.
 The National Palace is also the formal seat of the Executive Power and had been the official seat of power in Mexico since early colonial times until it was moved in 1937 to Los Pinos.

-Legislative Branch
+Legislative branch

 The legislative power is vested upon the Congress of the Union, a bicameral congress comprising the Senate (Spanish: Cámara de Senadores or Senado) and the Chamber of Deputies (Cámara de Diputados).
 The powers of Congress include the right to pass laws, impose taxes, declare war, approve the national budget, approve or reject treaties and conventions made with foreign countries, and ratify diplomatic appointments.
 The Senate addresses all matters that concern foreign policy, approves international agreements, and confirms presidential appointments.

 The Chamber of Deputies is formed by 500 representatives of the nation.
 All deputies are elected in free universal elections every three years, in parallel voting: 300 deputies are elected in single-seat constituencies by first-past-the-post plurality (called uninominal deputies), and the remaining 200 are elected by the principle of proportional representation (called plurinominal deputies) with closed-party lists for which the country is divided into five constituencies or plurinominal circumscriptions.
 Deputies cannot be reelected for the next immediate term.

 Being a supplementary system (PM) of parallel voting, proportionality is only confined to the plurinominal seats.
-However, to prevent a party to be overrepresented, several restrictions to the assignation of plurinominal seats are applied:
+However, to prevent a party from being overrepresented, several restrictions to the assignation of plurinominal seats are applied: